Table of Content

-An NDT certification signifies to the world that you are qualified to perform inspections on a variety of structures in industrial settings.
-Modern nondestructive testing is used in fabrication, manufacturing, and in-service inspections to ensure the integrity and reliability of a structure.
-These tests are also used to control manufacturing processes, lower production costs, and to maintain a uniform quality level.
-Specifically, underwater NDT is a challenging field that ensures the safety of countless people by ensuring the safety of bridges, ships, and other structures submerged in water.
-Commercial divers train and receive certifications to perform this type of testing.
+An NDT Certification signifies to the world that you are qualified to perform inspections on a variety of structures in industrial settings.
+Modern Non-destructive Testing is used in fabrication, manufacturing, and in-service inspections to ensure the integrity and reliability of a structure.
+These tests are also used to control manufacturing processes, lower production costs, and maintain a uniform quality level.

 In other settings, NDT is just as important.
 During construction, for example, NDT ensures the quality of materials and joining processes during the fabrication and erection of the structure.
 In-service NDT inspections are used to ensure that the products in use continue to have the integrity necessary to ensure their usefulness and the safety of the public.